icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 1. 18 dimensionless Pi-terms were identified.
 2. "the π method has failed to provide a scaling methodology which can be used to test subscale aerodynamic components"
 3. "however, does not preclude seeking approximate scaling methodologies"
-4. Several late studies investigate the role of water surface tension and the Weber number.
+4. Several later studies investigate the role of water surface tension and the Weber number.

 ## Abstract